-If you're sick of slouching at your desk or at home, correcting yourself can be near impossible.
-However, there are a host of new smart wearables that can help you correct your posture and improve your health.
+If you're sick of slouching at your desk or at home, you've probably found that correcting yourself can be near impossible.
+However, with the help of wearable tech, you can improve your posture – and your health.

 Essential reading: Best fitness trackers

-The Lumo Lift is comprised of a small plastic oblong sensor designed to be worn just below the collarbone and as close to the body as possible (it might not work so well on loose clothing).
-The sensor is magnetic, so once in position – say behind a tight-fitting T-shirt – it can be held there using the external magnetic clasp.
+The Lumo Lift is comprised of a small, plastic oblong sensor designed to be worn just below the collarbone and as close to the body as possible (it might not work so well on loose clothing).
+The device is magnetic, so once in position – say, behind a tight-fitting T-shirt – it can be held there using the external magnetic clasp.
 Setting up involves standing up straight with shoulders back and double tapping the sensor to confirm.

 Wareable verdict: Lumo Lift review

 The Lift will buzz a gentle reminder whenever the wearer slumps back into a slouch.
-Of course, any body sensor can be programmed to monitor a number of bodily functions, if you'll pardon the phrase, so this one also measures steps taken and calories burned.
+Of course, any body sensor can be programmed to monitor a number of functions, so this also measures steps taken and calories burned.
 Naturally, there's an iOS app for it too, but it's not really required unless you wish to know your progress in 'posture hours'.

-Darma provides a different approach to posture correction.
-Rather than a wearable brooch-style sensor, the Singapore-based startup's method instead monitors sitting behaviour using a sensor-equipped cushion.
+Okay, it's not a wearable, but Darma provides a different approach to posture correction and we think it's worth mentioning.
+Rather than a wearable, brooch-style sensor, the Singapore-based startup's method instead monitors sitting behaviour using a sensor-equipped cushion.
 According to their scary stats, "Sedentary behaviour (measured by the time spent sitting) is linked to the risk of developing obesity, type 2 diabetes, cardiovascular diseases, metabolic syndrome or premature death."
 Mmm, that's reassuring.

 Their answer (aside from not sitting so much) is to plonk your bum on the world's first app-enabled smart cushion.
 The Darma memory-foam cushion monitors posture, sitting habits and stress levels and ports the data it gathers to an Android or iOS device.
-Given that many offices workers sit at the same desk everyday, a system like this could be just the ticket for those who refuse to festoon themselves in wearable sensors.
-The Darma starts shipping now.
+Given that many offices workers sit at the same desk every day, a system like this could be just the ticket for those who refuse to festoon themselves in wearable sensors.